NANCI BUIZA (Spanish), Coordinator

 Roberto Vargas (McCabe Library)

 Swarthmore’s Latin American and Latino Studies Program introduces students to the shared history and the rich diversity of Latin American societies, cultures and nation-states, as well as with the transnational dynamics that shape Latino, Latina and Latinx experiences in the United States.
 Students in the program draw on a variety of disciplines for a fuller understanding of how to conceptualize “Latin America” and “latinidad” in all their complexity.
 Spoken language, literature and visual culture; pre-colonial, colonial, and modern history; indigenous, immigrant, and diasporic experiences; political and economic systems and social movements; religion, spirituality and other forms of devotion; and socioeconomic conditions and cultural identities all figure into this far-ranging and broadly inclusive course of study.
-Courses in anthropology, educational studies, history, modern languages and literatures, religion, and political science contribute to this exciting interdisciplinary program.
+Courses in sociology, educational studies, history, Spanish, religion, political science, peace and conflict studies, and art history contribute to this exciting interdisciplinary program.

 Students may pursue a minor or a special major in Latin American and Latino Studies.
 Studying beyond the traditional classroom walls provides students with invaluable opportunities for enriching intellectual experiences and personal growth.
 Most students pursuing a minor or a special major spend at least one semester abroad in Latin America.
-For students who are unable to study abroad for whatever reason, faculty-guided off-campus involvement in a local immigrant or Latinx community offers another way to pursue comparable opportunities.
+For students who are unable to study abroad for whatever reason, completing an internship or community service project in a Latinx community in the U.S. offers another way of experiencing a meaningful off-campus experience with the community.

 The Academic Program